 On top of that, it’s full of epigallocatechin-3-gallate (an antioxidant with amazing antibacterial and anti-inflammatory properties), improves the immune system, it’s good for your hair and skin, it manages cholesterol levels, increases oral hygiene, and is even said to help fight cancer.
 We’d say, why not give it a try?

 In the search for lucidity, you can come across all sorts of supplements.
 Not all of us are fond of using chemicals, however, so for those people natural supplements like a simple cup of green tea are a great alternative.

 Just like most additives, it will not make you lucid on its own and should be implemented in a bigger scheme in order to serve the desired purpose.
 So just drinking that cup is not enough – drinking it while flipping through your dream journal, however, may just do the trick.

 Next to that, it won’t work for everyone, as some people will find themselves too fast asleep to recall any dreams.

-Nonetheless, we’re convinced that drinking green tea – be it before bed, after waking up or throughout the day – is a great idea in almost any case*, and will definitely do more good than harm.
+Nonetheless, we’re convinced that drinking green tea – be it before bed, after waking up, or throughout the day – is a great idea in almost any case*, and will definitely do more good than harm.

-* When you suffer from iron deficiency, anaemia or some form of sensitivity to caffeine, or as a breastfeeding mother, drinking green tea daily probably isn’t the best idea.
+* When you suffer from iron deficiency, anemia or some form of sensitivity to caffeine, or as a breastfeeding mother, drinking green tea daily probably isn’t the best idea.
 If these terms don’t apply to you, but you’re still uncertain about taking up this habit, visit a doctor before doing so.